Neptune (mythology): Depictions in art

 Etruscan representations of Neptune are rare but significant.
-The oldest may be a fourth-century BC carved carnelian scarab from Vulci of Nethuns kicking a rock and creating a spring (Paris: Bibliothèque Nationale, Cabinet des Medailles.
+The oldest of them may be a fourth-century BC carved carnelian scarab from Vulci of Nethuns kicking a rock and creating a spring (Paris: Bibliothèque Nationale, Cabinet des Medailles.
 Another Etruscan artifact (Nethunus, from the Luynes collection) depicts the god causing a horse to spring from the earth with a blow of his trident.

 A late-fourth-century bronze mirror in the Vatican Museums (Museo Gregoriano Etrusco: C.S.E.
 Vaticano 1.5a) depicts Neptune with Amymone (daughter of Danaus), whom he saves from assault by a satyr and teaches the art of creating springs.
 On a bronze mirror from Tuscania dated to 350 BC, also in the Vatican Museums (Museo Gregoriano Etrusco E. S. 1.
 76), Nethuns is talking to Usil and Thesan.
 He holds a double-ended trident, suggesting that he might be able wield lightning bolts.